The electromagnetic field equations for moving media

-The theoretical and experimental consequences of the results that are obtained in this paper will be carefully examined.
-An interesting consequence that can be experimentally examined is already mentioned in connection with equation (\ref{Ej}).
-There, it is stated that if we have a magnetization $M$, a permanent magnet, moving \emph{or stationary}, but without permanent polarization $P$ and without $j^{(C)}$, then, as can be seen from (\ref{Ej}), $M$ will induce \emph{both} $B$ \emph{and} $E$.
-An additional support to such an interpretation of equation (\ref{Ej}) comes from the result that both $B$ and $E$ are vectors that correctly transform under the LT (\ref{T1}) and (\ref{T2}), which means that under the LT the vector $E$ transforms again to the electric field $E^{\prime }$.
-Hence, according to the LT (\ref{T1}) and (\ref{T2}), if there is an electric field outside \emph{moving} magnet \emph{it would necessary need to exist outside the same but stationary magnet}.
+It will be important for physics to examine the theoretical and experimental consequences of the results that are obtained in this paper.
+An interesting consequence that can be experimentally examined is already mentioned in connection with Eq. (\ref{Ej}).
+There, it is stated that if we have a magnetization $M$, a permanent magnet, moving \emph{or stationary}, but with a negligible permanent polarization $P$ and without $j^{(C)}$, then, as can be seen from (\ref{Ej}), $M$ will induce \emph{both} $B$ \emph{and} $E$.
+In Sec.
+8 in [22] the existence of the electric field from a stationary permanent magnet is investigated in detail and that field is used in the consideration of the \textquotedblleft charge-magnet paradox\textquotedblright\ in [22] and [36].